Pavel Roman Memorial

-The Pavel Roman Memorial (Memoriál Pavla Romana) an annual ice dance competition sanctioned by the International Skating Union (ISU), organized and hosted by the Czech Figure Skating Association (Czech: Český krasobruslařský svaz) and the Olomouc Figure Skating Club at the Zimní stadion Olomouc in Olomouc, Czech Republic.
+The Pavel Roman Memorial (Memoriál Pavla Romana) is an annual ice dance competition sanctioned by the International Skating Union (ISU), organized and hosted by the Czech Figure Skating Association (Český krasobruslařský svaz) and the Olomouc Figure Skating Club at the Zimní stadion Olomouc in Olomouc, Czech Republic.
 The competition debuted in 1992 and is named in honor of Pavel Roman, who competed internationally in pair skating and ice dance for Czechoslovakia.

-Medals may be awarded at the senior, junior, and novice levels, although competition at every level may not be held every year due to a lack of entrants.
+Medals may be awarded at the senior and junior levels, although competition at every level may not be held every year due to a lack of entrants.